alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-03-25-MachineLearning-Notebook - 2.markdown

 *Null hypothesis (Wikipedia)*

-> The term "null hypothesis" is a general statement or default position that there is no relationship between two measured phenomena, or no association among groups.Rejecting or disproving the null hypothesis—and thus concluding that there are grounds for believing that there is a relationship between two phenomena (e.g. that a potential treatment has a measurable effect)—is a central task in the modern practice of science; the field of statistics gives precise criteria for rejecting a null hypothesis.
+> The term "null hypothesis" is a general statement or default position that there is no relationship between two measured phenomena, or no association among groups.
+Rejecting or disproving the null hypothesis—and thus concluding that there are grounds for believing that there is a relationship between two phenomena (e.g. that a potential treatment has a measurable effect)—is a central task in the modern practice of science; the field of statistics gives precise criteria for rejecting a null hypothesis.
 The null hypothesis is generally assumed to be true until evidence indicates otherwise.

-TODO: how to compute the P-value
+TODO in a future post: how to compute the P-value

 ### Multiple linear regression - the code